walkamongus/realmd/README.markdown

         * the kerberos config file (/etc/krb5.conf) will be placed on disk
         * the `kinit` command is run to obtain an initial TGT
         * the `realm join` command is run to join via keytab
+    * For Debian Family
+        * triggers a pam-auth-update to activate the mkhomedir

 ### Setup Requirements